 How GPS works

-There are a total of 31 satellites orbiting the earth in their predetermined routes.
-At any given time on earth, there are at least 4 satellites focused on the planet Earth.
-Each GPS enables satellite imagery and recording of objects and moving objects and transmits information about current position, speed, and video-graph time at regular intervals.
+There are a total of 31 satellites orbiting the Earth in their predetermined routes.
+At any instant on Earth, four satellites are operating.
+Each GPS enables satellite imagery and recording of objects and moving objects and transmits information about the current position, speed, and video-graph time at regular intervals.

 These GPS-enabled satellites transmit data signals to GPS receptors at various handsets at light speed: computer-generated data is received by a GPS-set receiver and translated into visual images; handset receptors calculate the rotating satellite range placed in the space of the received data period, that is between data transfer and data reception.
 Once the handset receptors have received all the information on orbiting satellites that focus on that particular location, the GPS receiver can pinpoint the exact location of the object or objects on the ground that may stop or use mobile through a process called Trilateration.
 When satellites are more focused on a given area, locations, images and speeds can be more accurate.